-Generally known by nicknames and as Edward R. Rodriquez by his family, Edward was born in Van Nuys, CA on July 23, 1947 as Rolando Edwardo Rodriguez (for the fun of emphasis he grandly rolled his R’s when giving his full name) in Van Nuys, CA on July 23, 1947, to Efemia Fanny Gonzales (Fran) and Michael Angel Rodriguez (Mike).
-His parents were born in Bertram, TX and married in Bertram on June 8, 1946, then relocated to southern CA where Edward’s first elementary school was North Hollywood and where he was influenced by many teachers, some of whom were working in the film industry.
-His parents relocated in northern CA where his mother was glowingly pleased with the accomplishments of his advanced education in the San Francisco Bay Area and would often say that Edwardo loved learning and that his years at Cupertino High School were his fondest and most treasured years, as were friends made there, and especially his dear, lifelong friends and true buddies, Doug McCune, Craig Nelson and Allen Courtney.
+Generally known by his nicknames with friends and Edward R. Rodriquez by his family, Edward was born in Van Nuys, CA on July 23, 1947 as Rolando Edwardo Rodriguez (and for the fun of emphasis he grandly rolled his “R’s” when giving his full birth name).
+He was born to Efemia Fanny Gonzales (Fran) and Michael Angel Rodriguez (Mike) of Bertram, TX who were married in Bertram on June 8, 1946.
+They relocated to southern CA where Edward’s first elementary school was North Hollywood and where he was influenced by many teachers, some of whom were working in the film industry.
+His parents relocated in northern CA where his mother was glowingly pleased with the accomplishments of “her Edwardo’s” advanced education in the San Francisco Bay Area.
+She would often say that “her Edwardo loved learning and that his years at Cupertino High School were his fondest and most treasured years.”
+He made an overabundance of good friends there, especially his dear, lifelong friends and exceptional buddies, Doug McCune, Craig Nelson and Allan Courtney.
 Edward prized that extraordinary time too!

-Edward was a great athlete, very good at all team sports, football, basketball but excelled and really enjoyed being a baseball player.
-He loved a good cold beer, good wines, good foods insisting on sharing “the perfect bite” and enjoyed ordering an array of desserts to be sampled by all at the table.
-He loved music, loved singing, loved films, loved to be on the dance floor where his flair and gift for partner dancing at the “What’s It”, “Sh-Boom” and every other dance venue stood out.
-Women of all ages appreciated his charismatic talent and his emotional feeling for the music while gliding along with him.
-Edward loved books and was an avid reader who immersed himself in histories, biographies and novels of the most illustrious authors on the best-seller’s lists.
-After an adventure trip to Costa Rica with friends and spouses, Edward rediscovered and developed an enthusiasm for golf and quickly became an excellent golfer, a fun fourth and relished the comradery of being a member of the Men's Golf League.
+Edward was a great athlete who loved all team sports like football and basketball, however he excelled and most enjoyed being a baseball player.
+He loved a good beer, good wines, good foods, insisting on sharing “the perfect bite” and in restaurants he often ordered an array of desserts to be sampled.
+He loved music, loved singing, loved films, loved to be on the dance floor where his flair and gift for partner dancing at Cupertino’s clubs, like “The What’s It”, “Sh-Boom’s,” and every other dance venue stood out.
+Women of all ages appreciated his charismatic talent and his emotional feeling for the music while gliding along with him on any dance floor.
+Edward loved books and was an avid reader who immersed himself in histories, biographies, and novels of the most illustrious authors on the best-seller’s lists.
+After an adventure trip to Costa Rica with friends and spouses, Edward rediscovered and developed an enthusiasm for golf and quickly became an excellent golfer, a really, fun fourth and relished the camaraderie of being a member of the Men's Golf League.
 Edward pinned down his first ace, his first “hole in one” at his home course in Silver Creek Country Club.

 Family and friends celebrated Edward’s vibrant life with the rendering of US Army Military Funeral Honors and interment January 14, 2019, at the California Central Coast Veterans Cemetery, Parker Flats Road, Seaside, CA.